Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Create a Function using Azure for Students Starter
+title: Vytvoření funkce pomocí Azure for Students Starter
-description: Learn how to create an Azure Function from within an Azure for Student Starter subscription Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Naučte se vytvořit funkci Azure pomocí předplatného Azure for student Starter.
+Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 author: alexkarcher-msft
 ms.topic: quickstart